mlflow/mlflow/docs/source/projects.rst

   :py:func:`mlflow.projects.run` Python API.
 Runtime parameters are passed to the entry point on the command line using ``--key value`` syntax.
 For more information about running projects and with runtime parameters, see :ref:`running-projects`.

-..
-DOES NOT BELONG HERE
-.. * Alternatively, you may provide a Docker environment for project execution, which allows for capturing
-..   non-Python dependencies such as Java libraries.
-..  `See here <https://github.com/mlflow/mlflow/tree/master/examples/docker>`_ for an example of an
-..
-MLflow project with a Docker environment.

 .. _mlproject-file: